telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd.md

 ---
 title: Creating a Simple Report
 page_title: Creating a Simple Report
-description: "Learn how to create you first report by using Telerik Web Report Designer: you will add a data source, a company logo, and a custom title, and a graph that will display the report's data."racters."
+description: "Learn how to create you first report by using Telerik Web Report Designer: you will add a data source, a company logo, and a custom title, and a graph that will display the report's data."
 slug: designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd
 tags: tutorial,web,report,designer,tool,design,create
 published: True